jagged-teeth/jagged-teeth/README.md

 ### [WEBSERV](https://github.com/ouafabulous/webserv_42)

-WEBSERV is a fully configurable home-made web server implemented in C++.
+Webserv is a fully configurable home-made web server implemented in C++.
 It follows the HTTP/1.1 RFC and employs an IO concurrent design pattern to serve as many successful requests as possible.
 The server can handle operations such as GET/POST/DELETE files, directory listing, and CGI execution.

 Skills acquired:
 - TCP connections via system calls (epoll, socket, accept, listen, send, recv, ...)